ToshioCP/tcsv/doc.md

 Parameters:
   liststore: a list to put records of the csv data.
 The records include the header (the first line).
   file: GFile object from which the csv data are read.
   n_row: a pointer to `int`.
-It is set the number of rows of the csv data.
+It is set to the number of rows of the csv data.
 It includes the header.
-  n_column: a pointer to `int` It is set the number of columns (fields) of the csv data.
+  n_column: a pointer to `int` It is set to the number of columns (fields) of the csv data.
 Each record must have the same number of elements.
   err: If an error occurs, `*err` is set with the error code and message.
 Return value:
   TRUE if it succeeds, FALSE if it fails.